Statistical inference for a multiscale stochastic model of enzyme kinetics via propagation of chaos: Introduction

 This paper considers stochastic modeling of the multi-stage \ac{MM} system described in \eqref{eq:mm_det} via a \ac{CTMC}, whose sample paths are represented by a system of strongly coupled \acp{SDE} driven by \acp{PRM} (see \eqref{eq:X_n_traj}).
-The analysis of this system is mathematically challenging due to its high dimensionality, interaction among various components and the multiscale nature, where certain processes such as enzyme-substrate binding, dissociation, and intermediate complex formation—occur at significantly faster time scales than product formation.
-An important problem in this context is statistical inference for \ac{MM} systems, made difficult not only by high dimensionality but also a lack of data on fast, short-lived intermediates.
-In practical scenarios, the situation is actually further complicated by the fact that even the amount of product (P) over time may not be measurable.
+The analysis of this system is mathematically challenging due to its high dimensionality, interaction among various components and the multiscale nature, where certain processes such as enzyme-substrate binding, dissociation, and intermediate complex formation occur at significantly faster time scales than product formation.
+An important problem in this context is the statistical inference for \ac{MM} systems, made difficult not only by high dimensionality but also a lack of data on fast, short-lived intermediate complexes.
+In practical scenarios, the situation is actually further complicated by the fact that even the amount of product ($P$) over time may not be observed.
 Instead, one often has access only to a limited dataset consisting of random samples of product formation times.
-The core obstacle here is {\em mathematical rather than statistical}: without observations of the system’s internal states, one cannot even write down a likelihood function, necessitating a novel inference approach.
-We address this in two stages -- first, by studying stochastic averaging in a suitable scaling regime, which provides a rigorous justification to the heuristic derivation of \acp{sQSSA}, and then by constructing an \ac{IPS} based on the simpler limiting model to capture particle-level dynamics.
+The core obstacle here is {\em mathematical rather than statistical}: without observations of the system’s internal states at any time point, one cannot even write down a likelihood function, and the primary goal of this paper is to develop a novel approach to this important inference problem.